maxpardoe/capstone/README.md

 Step 1 - Dataset and Data Collection

 Dataset:

-I collected my data through a website called FBREF.
+I collected my data through a website called fbref.com.
 This is a website that has varying levels of in depth statistics.
 With the most consistently in depth statistics being Europe’s top 5 leagues and the MLS.

 Data Collection:

 I then scraped each match individually and obtained both the attack and defence, including goalkeeper, statistics for the home and away teams.
 I did this through pandas pd.read_html function as all the data was in a table format.
 Then using Selenium WebDriver I also scraped some metadata from each game.
 This included the captains, the referee officiating, the attendance and many others.
 This was for over 7500 games.
 This left me with 4 datasets, one for each of the attacking, defensive, and goalkeeping statistics of each player for every game and one for the metadata of each game.